 What is a Flex Alert?

 The California Independent System Operator (CAISO), which manages the flow of electricity along 80 percent of the state’s grid, issues requests for consumers to voluntarily conserve power when demand is anticipated to exceed supply.
-When consumers reduce their power use during these Flex Alerts, more dire measures can be avoided, including rotating power outages that are becoming increasingly common during extreme weather and high electricity demand.
+When consumers reduce their power use during these Flex Alerts, more dire measures may be avoided, including rotating power outages that are becoming increasingly common during extreme weather and high electricity demand.

 What can you do?